Let’s have a look at how security for mobile devices has evolved over the years.

 You can easily set up your two-step authentication by following instructions from Google.
 Once you do that, simply test the process by logging in from a device that you have not used before.

-If you are interested in reading more such articles on the topic of mobile app security then make sure you follow MobileAppDaily.
+If you are interested in reading more such articles on the topic of mobile phone security and how to secure your phone then make sure you follow MobileAppDaily.
 To stay updated all you need to do is click on that ‘Subscribe’ button and never miss another important update from us.